dgalluzzo26/source2target/docs/USER_GUIDE.md

 If you need assistance:
 1. Review this user guide
-2. Check the system status on the Introduction page
+2. Check the Quick Start guide
+3. Verify system status on Home page
-3. Contact your administrator
+4. Contact your administrator
-4. Reach out to the development team
+5. Check with the development team

 ---

-**Version**: 1.0
+**Version**: 2.0
 **Last Updated**: November 2025
+**New Features**: Multi-field mapping, Transformation library, Mapping editor, Join support